 The Tribunal met as scheduled, deliberated on the case sub judice, and decided, in accordance with articles 17 and 18.3 of the Rules of Procedure, to take the testimony offered and to hold the oral proceedings requested by the parties.
 The hearing was set for April 9, 1985, at 10:00 a.m.

 At the appointed time, the testimony was taken and the oral proceedings were held, as the record shows.
 After the oral proceedings, the Tribunal decided that further evidence was unnecessary and, pursuant to Article 27 of its Rules of Procedure, designated one of its members to draft the judgment.

 I. COMPETENCE OF THE TRIBUNAL

-By virtue of the foregoing and pursuant to Article VII of its Statute, the Tribunal unanimously
+By virtue of the foregoing, and pursuant to articles II and VII of its Statute, the Tribunal unanimously

 1. To deny the Complainant's petition that he be paid the amount of US$13,206.27 as the alleged difference in salary received between January 1, 1979, and December 31, 1980.